dnkasen/pubsed/doc/sphinx_doc/installing.rst

 Installing Dependencies
 --------------------------

 [sedona] requires a C++ compiler for instalation.
-In addition. the following dependencies must be installed:
+If you are using the gcc family of compilers, you will need to make sure that you are using a version that supports the c++11 standard (should be true for gcc 4.8.x and later).
+In addition, the following dependencies must be installed:

 * `HDF5 <https://www.hdfgroup.org/solutions/hdf5/>`_ (file formating)
 * `GSL <https://www.gnu.org/software/gsl/doc/html/>`_ (gnu scientific library)